alieron/quill/README.md

  - [x] Orbit camera
  - [x] Draw test cube(unique faces)
  - [x] Use from and to for cube corners
- - [ ] Only draw 2 faces if the defined element is flat
+ - [x] Only draw 2 faces if the defined element is flat
  - [ ] Scale UV coords
+ - [ ] Read element from json
  - [ ] GUI

 Rendering scheme